adonis0147/py-behavior-tree/README.md

 ### Add Nodes
 You can call the `behavior_tree.add_node` method to add a node.
 However, there is a subtle difference between adding leaf nodes and non-leaf nodes.

-For a leaf node which is used to call Python function, you should pass the Python function to the method:
+For a leaf node which is used to call Python function, you should pass Python function to the method:
 ``` Python
 import behavior_tree